gitChaoslord/deus-ex-hr-launchy/README.md

 I don't work for Edios Interactive, but most of the credit should go to team there for building an amazing game.
 I'm just a fan and a web designer trying to customize my experience of the Deus Ex universe outside of the game.

 I hope you enjoy using this skin as much as I did making it!

+## Instructions

+To install just unzip the folder and place it in your launchy skins folder.
+(Program Files\Launchy\skins)